v1vekkumar/deep-learning-in-2-months/README.md

 ## Step 11: Build Something

-Doing is key to becoming an expert.
+While reading and watching lessons is great, but doing is the real key to becoming an expert.
 Try to build something which interests you and matches your skill level.
 Here are a few suggestions to get you thinking:

 * As is tradition, start with classifying the [MNIST